-The beauty of our methodology is that, with each case that we treat, we collectively unmask millions of additional data points relating to the understanding and care of food allergies.
-The study of these large data sets continues to reveal and reinforce predictive patterns.
-These patterns lead to advancement in care and breakthrough discoveries at an unparalleled pace.
+Our facilities are equipped with cutting-edge technology designed to study proteins, cells, and molecular biology core in pursuit of protein characterization and biomarker discovery.
+Each patient contributes millions of additional data points that continue to reveal and reinforce patterns that lead to advancements in care and breakthrough discoveries.
 Over time, our already successful, integrated approach can be even further refined for more and more precise food allergy treatment.

 Our model of data collection and analysis opens the door for truly patient-driven research derived from real-world, clinical data and outcomes rather than laboratory hypotheses.
 This collection of shared information offers the greatest hope to truly advance treatment protocols not only for food allergy, but for some of the most complex conditions.

-SoCal Food Allergy is proud to be part of the bigger picture.
-As the food allergy division of TPIRC (Translational Pulmonary and Immunology Research Center), SoCal Food Allergy is committed to the advancement of discovery and treatment for rare and orphan diseases.
+The Southern California Food Allergy Institute is proud to be part of the bigger picture.
+As the food allergy division of TPIRC (Translational Pulmonary and Immunology Research Center), the Institute is committed to the advancement of discovery and treatment for rare and orphan diseases beyond food allergies.

 In our Research Lab we can complete the full spectrum of food allergy research.
 Utilizing our vast database at the Southern California Food Allergy Institute, we have completed the largest almond prevalence study-to-date.
 We can characterize unknown allergens.
 We use serum samples to identify and characterize allergens using immunologic, biochemical, and structural characterization.
 We also are actively working to characterize new biomarkers that are indicative of successful completion of the Tolerance Induction Program™ (TIP) in an effort to fully elucidate the mechanisms at play that allow our patients to achieve Food Freedom!